EarthstormSoftware/EliteFIPServer/README.md

   need the ASP/NET Core Hosting Bundle (Run server apps).

 - [Matric v2.x and the MatricIntegration.dll](https://matricapp.com)
   Elite FIP Server supports integration with Matric v2.x via the MatricIntegration.dll provided in the Matric installation folder.
-  This DLL **must** be copied to the Elite FIP Server folder or an exception will occur.
+  This DLL **must** be copied to the Elite FIP Server folder or an exception will occur and the pre-packaged installation includes this file.

 ---